Quantco/datajudge/docs/source/motivation.rst

 Why not Great Expectations?
 ---------------------------

 The major selling point is to be able to conveniently express expectations **between** different ``DataSource`` s.
-Great Expectations, in contrast, focuses on expectations against single ``DataSource`` s.
+Great Expectations, in contrast, focuses on expectations against a single ``DataSource``.

 Moreover, some users have pointed out the following advantages: